dubiousjim/yagh/README.md

 Global tags from Mercurial upstream will be pulled into Git annotated tags, but won't be pushed back in the other direction.
 Additionally, no attempt is made to coordinate `.gitignore` and `.hgignore`.

-### Using git-hg-again ###

-To clone from an upstream Mercurial repository:

-    git hg clone url [localdir]

-This will create a local Git branch `hg/default`, that your `master` branch will descend from.

-To keep up to date afterwards:

-    git hg fetch
-    git hg pull [--rebase]
-    git hg push

-from the master branch.???

 ### Using git-hg ###

 To clone from an upstream Mercurial repository: